-Year 7 students visit Warwick Castle as part of their studies on Medieval Castles, Year 8 visit the Black Country Living History Museum to understand the onset of the Industrial Revolution while our Year 9 students will visit the The National Holocaust Centre to better understand the impact of the Third Reich.
+Year 7 students have visited Warwick Castle or Lincoln as part of their studies on Medieval England; Year 8 have travelled to the Black Country Living History Museum to understand the onset of the Industrial Revolution on Britain while our Year 9 students will visit the The National Holocaust Centre in Nottinghamshire to better understand the profound impact of the Third Reich’s policies.